yasvett/meow/README.md

 # meow
-all of my diamonds they fucking yo bitch yuh she left in the morning all of
+all of my diamonds they glowin' fucking yo bitch yuh she left in the morning all of